vdemario/admission-curriculum/README.md

 ## Testing

-- To validate the course content `yarn validate`
+- To validate the course content `npm run validate`
-- To run markdown linter `yarn mdlint`
+- To run markdown linter `npm run mdlint`
-- To run tests and pretest `yarn test`
+- To run tests and pretest `npm run test`